How to make a dress pattern with video instructions

 - Repeat the process for the sleeve.
 If you want to make the sleeve a little puffy as I did on mine for the knit dress with pockets, make the sleeve a little larger than your t-shirt so you can gather it when sewing.

-- Now cut out your patterns and fold in half.
-Both halves should match but if they don’t, mark and trim the patterns as needed.
+- Take seam allowances into consideration then cut out your patterns and fold in half.
+Both halves should match but if they don’t, mark and make alterations to the patterns as needed.

 - You basically need to draw a trapezoid shape for each side of the skirt.
 The top side should be matching the length in the bottom of your bodice plus allowance for the fold (I think an extra 6″ would be enough, unless you need a lot of room in the tummy area which will be ensured by a larger fold).